alhajee/ckan/doc/maintaining/getting-started.rst

 Getting started
 ===============

-Once you've finished :doc:`installing CKAN <installing/index>`, this section will walk you through getting started with your new CKAN website, including creating a CKAN sysadmin user, some test data, and the basics of configuring your CKAN site.
-For this guide, it is assumed that CKAN has been installed from source.
+Once you've finished :doc:`installing FMLD <installing/index>`, this section will walk you through getting started with your new FMLD website, including creating a FMLD sysadmin user, some test data, and the basics of configuring your FMLD site.
+For this guide, it is assumed that FMLD has been installed from source.
 If you have not installed from source, some commands in this guide will need to be modified (with the correct location of the `ckan.ini` file for example).